-The evidence is compelling—market timing simply doesn’t work for the average investor, as well as most professionals.
-Yet this is exactly what investors are doing when they sit on cash, waiting for the right time to buy in.
-Yes, the S&P 500 fell rapidly in March on coronavirus fears, but timing the bottom will almost always be a losing proposition.
+The evidence is compelling — market timing simply doesn’t work for the average investor, as well as most professionals.
+Yet this is exactly what investors are doing when they wait for the right time to buy in.

-Some might say all of this uncertainty makes a strong case for dollar cost averaging.
+During periods of volatility, some might make the case for dollar cost averaging.
 This is the process of investing chunks of cash over time to capture periods of depressed market prices (i.e. buying low).
 There is definitely some logic here, particularly if it refers to investing monthly savings.
 But the story is different if it refers to an existing pile of cash.

 In 2012, Vanguard published a study on dollar cost averaging versus lump sum investing.
 It found that over 10 year rolling periods, investing cash in a lump sum was 67% more likely to outperform relative to dollar cost averaging.
 It assumed a mix of 60% stocks and 40% bonds.
 That’s a significant figure, and it makes sense given the positive expected returns for stocks and bonds.
 In other words, over longer periods of time, investing sooner rather than later captures more of the upside.